 These findings have important implications for the capacity of citizens to meaningfully engage in democratic governance.
-Primarily, we provide direct evidence that most individuals have policy preferences that conform to standard theoretical models.
+Primarily, we show that most individuals have policy preferences that conform to standard theoretical models.
 This calls into question arguments that citizens are unable to choose policies they prefer, or that their ranking of policy preferences in a given domain are meaningless.
 Furthermore, as these preferences are coherent over time, they likely reflect important underlying motivations, rather than being purely ephemeral expressions.
-Altogether, they provide strong evidence that "voters are not fools" (Key, 1966) because they understand how policy choices in given domains differ and compare to those they prefer.
+Finally, if much of the electorate has coherent preferences, it allows elites to propose a policy that is a Condorcet winner-it cannot be defeated by any other alternative-so policies do not "cycle."
+This is true for all seven policy domains that we study at both points in time.
+Moreover, the Condorcet winner is the same at both points in time in all domains except one-the low salience domain of Space Exploration.
+In short, there is sufficient coherence in preferences at the individual level, both at a point in time and over time, to support largely stable preference aggregation.